 Devices which check email often allow you to save your password.
 If you choose to do so you must set up a screen lock which requires a password to bypass.

-There are four basic flavors when it comes to tablets:
+There are two basic flavors when it comes to tablets: